Blackpool Heritage Trams: Standard cars

 Seven Standard cars were preserved.
 No. 40 is in near original condition with open balconies on the upper deck and is enclosed on the lower deck.
 It is in the red, teak and cream livery and is operational at the National Tramway Museum in Crich.
 No. 48 is in enclosed condition and is in the green and cream livery.
 It has been in the Oregon Electric Railway Historical Society collection in the United States since 1964.
 It operated on the Willamette Shore Trolley heritage tramway in Portland between 1995 and 2006 and then returned to the Oregon Electric Railway Museum, where it returned to service in 2017.
 No. 49 is enclosed and is in the green and cream livery.
 It is stored at the National Tramway Museum in Crich.
 No. 143 is in original open balcony form and is in the red, teak and cream livery.
 It is owned by the Fylde Transport Trust and was launched in Blackpool on 23 September 2019 but failed during this launch and is currently stored awaiting further repairs to enable it to return to service.
 No. 144 is in near original condition with open balconies on the upper deck and is enclosed on the lower deck.
 It is in the green and cream livery and is preserved at the Seashore Trolley Museum in Maine, United States.
 No. 147 is enclosed and is in the green and cream livery.
-It is operational in Blackpool.
+It is stored in Blackpool.
 No. 159 is enclosed and is in the green and cream livery.
 It is operational at the East Anglia Transport Museum.